Global State and Singletons

 }

-method needs
+method declares

 And most importantly, you can now mock the payment gateway so you won't be charged $100 every time you run a test.

-Brittleness of the Global State
+Fragility of Global State

 PaymentGateway::init();